-For Parents —
+For Parents and Allies —

 Parents, part of your child’s transition will be you learning to use the appropriate pronouns, regardless of how you feel about them or how you view your child’s gender.

 A few things to remember:

 Mistakes do happen; it’s how you deal with them that matters.
 Apologize & correct yourself.
 My parents made mistakes and I reminded myself that this was their transition, too.